Britain's FTSE gets lift from Prudential results

 * Ashtead suffers double downgrade

-* Slumps in Restaurant Group, G4S hit mid-caps (Adds details, updates prices)
+* Slumps in Restaurant Group, G4S hit mid-caps (Adds detail and quote, updates prices)

 By Kit Rees and Alistair Smout